 From Davao City Proper, take a ride going to Sta.
 Ana Wharf.
 If you are riding on a jeepney, ride one plying the Magsaysay route (Sta.
 Ana Wharf is just beside Magsaysay Park).

 From Sta.
 Ana Wharf, board a barge going to Isla Reta.
-Just tell the person in-charge at the ticket booth that you are going to the resort and you will be guided accordingly; you should be disembarked at the resort itself.
+Just tell the person in-charge at the ticket booth that you are going to the resort.
+You will be guided accordingly; you should be disembarked at the resort itself.

 - Freshwater is scarce at the resort; the wash-up water is pretty salty (a mixture of freshwater and seawater).
 So, if you want to feel more fresh after the beach, I would suggest that you set aside a liter or two of bottled water for wash-up (just like what I did).
 Otherwise, just bear a pretty salty skin until you get home and have a tap water to freshen up.